ninposec/eagle/README.md

 - switch to read Request Headers from file input

 ### Other
-Inspired by ProjectDiscovery and Tomnomnom tools.
+Inspired by ProjectDiscovery´s nuclei and Tomnomnom tools.